Commelina africana

 Traditional Uses

-Roots and leaves used in traditional medicine for various ailments; ash used as fertilizer.
+Roots and leaves used in traditional medicine for various ailments.
+Ash used as fertilizer.

-Leaves fed to pigs; sometimes used as livestock fodder.
+Sometimes used as livestock fodder.

 Useful for soil stabilization, erosion control, and increasing groundcover diversity in restoration projects.